 After much discussion with our pupils and staff, we have identified five core values, which underpin everything we do in school.
-These values are embodied by our school mascot ? the Persevering Penguin, a creature which survives against the odds, cares for others and achieves incredible things.
+These values are embodied by our school mascot Pepe the Perssonal Power Penguin, a creature which survives against the odds, cares for others and achieves incredible things.

 We persevere because we understand that some of our best lessons in life come from our worst mistakes.
 Mistakes and failure are a crucial part of learning and not something to be feared.
 After all, none us learnt to walk without falling over a few times!
 Mistakes and failure are the key to success but we have to develop the courage to overcome them and learn from them.